honno/gzip-quine/_posts/2019-07-22-how-to-make-compressed-file-quines.md

    The *Print (X)* command.
 Also referred to as the "literal" block, as it really says "treat the next `X`-length bytes literally, not as instructions".

-* Compressed block
+* Compressed blocks

-  For our purposes, basically the *Repeat (X, Y)* command.
+  For our purposes, these can basically be the *Repeat (X, Y)* command.
 The important distinction here is that **the instructions are Huffman coded**.
-There are two subsets of compressed blocks:
+There are two kinds of compressed blocks:

   * Fixed (`BTYPE=01`)